atharvajohri/Converge/README.md

 - Parse each line as a single element OR breakdown line into nouns and store each group of nouns as an array which is 1 element of the master array
 - Each noun in one sentence gains a rank (vary rank based on sentence, paragraph, page)
 - Generate a spread map for each word
+- Return the word at which the two words intersect

 ### Strategy 2